Photo: Sofia Sabel/imagebank.sweden.se

 The Climate Policy Council

-The Climate Policy Council consists of experts in the environment, environmental policy, social sciences, and economics.
+The Climate Policy Council consists of experts with high scientific competence within climate, climate policy, economics and social science.
 Its role is to provide independent evaluation of how well government policy is aligning with climate goals.

 After 2045

-After 2045 Sweden is aiming for negative emissions.
+After 2045 Sweden should achieve negative net emissions.
 This means binding or capturing more greenhouse gases from the atmosphere than the country emits.

 Partner in the green transition?